 Throughout each clinical placement, you will work with a preceptor who will guide your experience and ensure you are meeting professional and academic milestones.
 Your preceptor will be an experienced nurse practitioner or medical professional who works at your placement site.

-Your clinical preceptor will:
+Your clinical preceptors will:

-- Oversee your care of patients and evaluate the quality of care you give and your level of nursing skill
+- Evaluate the quality of care you give and your level of nursing skill

 - Talk through patient cases with you to assess proper direction of care

 After you complete your clinical rotations, you will have the confidence and capability to:

 - Diagnose and develop treatment plans for managing common health problems in patients of all ages

 - Encourage health promotion and wellness with patients through preventive care